kdm9/dna-proto-workflow/docs/source/index.rst

 Typical use case is running ``snpEff`` after a completed run of rule ``varcall``.
 A snpEff run will complete within a matter of minutes.

 Hardware Requirements
 ^^^^^^^^^^^^^^^^^^^^^
 The workflow is parallelized and snakemake will make efficient use of available resources on local machines as well as on compute clusters.
 It will run faster the more resources are available, but it performs fine on smaller machines.
 For routine applications we have used the workflow on a budged workstation, HP Z820 with 32 cores, 64 GB RAM running Ubuntu 16.04, and on a Virtual Machine in the cloud, AZURE with 16 cores and 512 GB RAM running Ubuntu 18.04.

 Snakemake allows for fine-tuning resource allocation to the individual rules (number of processors and memory).
 We configured each rule with reasonable defaults, but they can be tailored to your particular size project and hardware.
-For details please consult the snakemake manual.
+For details please consult the `Snakemake <https://snakemake.readthedocs.io/en/stable/index.html#>`_ documentation.
 In general though, if limited by memory, then do not parallelise too aggressively.

 Software Dependencies
 ^^^^^^^^^^^^^^^^^^^^^
 We recommend running the workflow in its own ``conda environment`` on a Linux Server.
 Dependencies are listed in ``envs/condaenv.yml`` and ``envs/additional.yml``.
 A brief explanation how to use these files to generate the conda environment is further below.
 For comprehensive explanation please consult the `conda <https://docs.conda.io/projects/conda/en/latest/user-guide/getting-started.html>`_ documentation.
 For software that was not available through conda at the time of development we make the specific binaries available in ``envs/``.
 Currently mainly ``abra2.jar``.

 Workflow Use in a Nutshell
 --------------------------

 Steps
 ^^^^^
 1. Create a new github repository in your github account using this workflow [as a template](https://help.github.com/en/articles/creating-a-repository-from-a-template).
 2. [Clone](https://help.github.com/en/articles/cloning-a-repository) your newly created repository to your local system where you want to perform the analysis.
 3. Create and activate the conda environment